 A 6-quart pressure cooker offers an advantage in that most recipes cater to the 6-quart pressure cooker for its popularity.
-You receive lots of benefits with it, such as versatility over what you can cook—for example, this size cooks soups, chilis, stews and stocks well.
+You receive lots of benefits with it, such as versatility over what you can cook—for example, this size cooks soups, chilis, stews, and stocks well.

 If you could only choose one, 6-quart offers you the best all-around choice.

 The 10-quart pressure cooker’s biggest advantages come from the large size of groups that you can serve.
-It can serve up to 15 people, which has occasionally put it to use in restaurants.
+It can serve up to 15 people, which has occasionally been put to use in restaurants.
 In terms of energy savings, you don’t get as good of savings, but you could use it as a canner.

 Note: Electric pressure cookers can’t be used as canners because they weren’t designed for this.

 However, we would advise most people not to buy the 10-quart pressure cooker because of how you may even struggle to wash it in the sink.
 This is a big device, and it feels heavy even when empty, much less when full.